-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS YEAR ENDED APRIL 30, 2022 (Expressed in Canadian Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS YEAR ENDED APRIL 30, 2023

 2. BASIS OF PREPARATION (cont'd...)

 Critical accounting estimates and judgements

 The preparation of these consolidated financial statements in accordance with IFRS requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported expenses during the period.
 Actual results could differ from these estimates.